An Inexact Tensor-Train Primal-Dual Interior-Point Method for Semidefinite Programs: Numerical Experiments

-Figure~\ref{fig:tt_heatmaps_maxstableset} presents the final TT ranks of the primal, dual, and dual slack variable tensors obtained from our interior-point method when solving Maximum Stable Set instances.
-The heatmaps are plotted against both the size of the problem and the TT rank of the input graph, which affects the structure of the constraint operator.
-Compared to MaxCut (Figure~\ref{fig:tt_heatmaps_maxcut}), where TT rank growth was often concentrated in the primal variable, we observe a more balanced increase across all components for Maximum Stable Set.
-The TT ranks of the dual and slack variables follow similar trends to the primal, indicating that the entire solution triple becomes less compressible as the input TT rank or problem size increases.

-This difference stems from the distinct role the input graph plays in each problem.
-For the Maximum Stable Set problem, the graph's TT rank directly influences the constraint operator, which affects the primal and dual spaces more symmetrically.

-Figure~\ref{fig:tt-rank-runtime-memory-corr_clust} reports the runtime (left) and memory usage (right) of TT IPM on Correlation Clustering problems as a function of the TT rank of the input graph.
-Each point corresponds to a single random instance, with colours denoting problem sizes from $2^6$ to $2^9$.
+{ Figure~\ref{fig:tt-rank-runtime-memory-corr_clust} reports the runtime (left) and memory usage (right) of TT IPM on Correlation Clustering problems as a function of the TT rank of the input graph.
 As in MaxCut and Maximum Stable Set, both runtime and memory generally increase with TT rank.
-However, the scaling pattern here is notably more irregular.
-At small sizes ($2^6$ and $2^7$), runtimes and memory footprints remain modest even at higher TT ranks, whereas for $2^8$ and $2^9$, the spread becomes more severe.
-For example, TT rank 4 instances range from under 100 seconds to nearly 2000 seconds in runtime, and from hundreds of MB to over 5 GB in memory.
-This variability suggests that TT rank alone is not the sole driver of complexity in Correlation Clustering, particular graph structures within the same rank class can produce drastically different workloads.
+However, the scaling pattern here is more instance-dependent.
+At small sizes ($2^6$ and $2^7$), runtimes and memory footprints remain comparatively modest even at higher TT ranks, whereas for $2^8$ and $2^9$, the spread becomes more pronounced.
+For example, the rank-4 summaries range from seconds on small instances to roughly $1.8\cdot 10^4$ seconds and over 12 GB on the largest plotted instances.
+This variability suggests that TT rank alone is not the sole driver of complexity in Correlation Clustering, as particular graph structures within the same rank class can produce substantially different workloads.
+Towards convergence, this is most likely due to the inequality slack tensor $\mathcal{T}$, which can become close to singular along the path.
+The resulting increase in TT rank naturally raises memory usage while still preserving a workable TT representation in many completed runs.
+Interestingly, even when the TT rank of $\mathcal{T}$ stays moderate, $\Delta \mathcal{T}$ can lead to an explosion in memory complexity within the projected KKT system. }

-Figure~\ref{fig:tt_heatmaps_corr_clust} visualises the final TT ranks of the primal, dual, dual inequality, and dual slack tensors obtained from TT IPM on Correlation Clustering instances, plotted over problem size (y-axis) and input TT rank (x-axis).
-The primal variables exhibit the steepest rank growth, particularly for large sizes ($2^8$) and TT ranks 3–4, where values exceed 90 in some runs.
-In contrast, the dual and dual inequality tensors remain at significantly lower ranks (mostly below 10), indicating that the bulk of the representational complexity is concentrated in the primal space.
-The dual slack variables occupy an intermediate regime, growing with TT rank but less aggressively than the primal.